oracle-livelabs/pts/ai-vector-search-apex-adb/ask/ask.md

 END;
 ```

-Let's take a look at what PLSQL procedure is storing the file into the table that is being vectorized.
+Let's take a look at the PLSQL code for storing the file into the database table.

-Click on Apex The Processes Icon and select the Processes tab followed by Store in Local DB.
+Click on Apex Processes Icon and select the Processes tab followed by Store in Local DB.
 On the right hand side you can view the window for the code.
 This is where the procedure stores the file to a table that you uploaded to object storage.
 We store the file in a table called "My_Books" within our database.
-The chunking and embedding triggers are done within the procedure.
+As files are stored, a trigger converts the file to text, chunks the text, and creates vector embeddings for the chunks.

 ![alt text](images/admin.png)
 ```sql
 INSERT INTO ADMIN.MY_BOOKS